ExpediaDotCom/haystack/docs/contributing.md

 If you see a feature that you would like to be added, please open an issue in the respective repository or in the general [Haystack](https://github.com/ExpediaDotCom/haystack/issues) repo.

-### Contributing in Documentation
+### Contributing to Documentation

-For contributing in documentation, you can directly modify the corresponding .md files in the `docs` directory under the [base haystack repository](https://github.com/ExpediaDotCom/haystack/) and submit a pull request.
-Once your PR is merged in, the changes are automatically deployed to  <https://expediadotcom.github.io/haystack>.
+To contribute to documentation, you can directly modify the corresponding .md files in the `docs` directory under the [base haystack repository](https://github.com/ExpediaDotCom/haystack/), and submit a pull request.
+Once your PR is merged, the documentation is automatically built and deployed to <https://expediadotcom.github.io/haystack>.

-The documentation site on <https://expediadotcom.github.io/haystack> uses [Github Pages](https://pages.github.com/) to render the documentation.
-Note that the Table of Contents is maintained manually, in the _includes/sidebar.html file.
-Update that file if you add new topics or relocate topics in the Table of Contents.

 ### License